How To Buy A Grill or BBQ

 What is your budget

-Before running to the store now you know how big of grill you need it is time to think about your budget.
+Before running to the store now you know how big of a grill you need it is time to think about your budget.

 When you have figured out how much you like to spend you have to take into consideration that you will also need some basic things like a cover, thermometer, grill brush, and some grill utensils that have to be added to your available budget to buy a grill.